mwcraig/msumastro/docs/scripts/automated_scripts.rst

     different type than its ``IMAGETYP`` in the FITS header (e.g. a file with ``IMAGETYP = LIGHT`` whose name is ``flat-001R.fit``)

-+ The standard workflow has run but object names have not been add to all of the light files.
++ **The object being observed is not in the master object list.** The standard workflow has run but object names have not been add to all of the light files.
 This occurs when the object of the image was not in the list of objects used by ``run_patch.py`` or the object's RA/Dec was too far from the center of the image to be matched.